Personal Space - CIRCUIT Artist Cinema Commissions 2019

 What do we call ‘Home’?
 What are our shared foundations and values?
 When you think about yours what does it look like, and what will it look like in the future?
 What does home mean to you?

-On Friday 4 October at 6.30pm, CIRCUIT presents Personal Space, a collection of five new artist cinema works by Janet Lilo, Tanu Gago, Natasha Matila-Smith, Campbell Patterson (New Zealand) and Atong Atem (Australia).
-The programme will screen at the Newtown Community Centre, Wellington and admission is free.
+Personal Space is a collection of five new artist cinema works by Janet Lilo, Tanu Gago, Natasha Matila-Smith, Campbell Patterson (New Zealand) and Atong Atem (Australia).

 Commissioned by CIRCUIT and curated by Serena Bentley, each artist was asked to respond to a series of questions about the idea of home.
 The concept was prompted in part by New Zealand-born curator Serena Bentley's 12 year residence in Melbourne and also from Bentley observing events from afar, including the recent Christchurch shooting.